Computing

 Implementation

-Computing is taught in line with the national curriculum and is structured to build progressively from Early Years to Key Stage 2.
+Our Computing curriculum follows the National Curriculum and develops skills progressively from the Early Years to Key Stage 2.

-Early Years: Children explore technology through play, helping them develop communication, problemsolving, and understanding of the world around them.
+Early Years: Children explore technology through play, developing communication and problem-solving skills.

-Key Stage 2: Pupils design, write and debug programs using logical reasoning and problem-solving skills.
-They explore how networks and the internet work, use a range of digital tools to create content, and continue to deepen their understanding of online safety and responsible use.
+Key Stage 2: Pupils design and debug programs, learn how the internet and networks work, and use a wide range of digital tools to create and present content.

 Impact